prewired/prewired.github.io/summerhack2019/challenges.md

 ### Sample Code

 We have created a [Jupyter notebook](https://nbviewer.jupyter.org/github/prewired/workshops/blob/master/notebooks/swt.ipynb) which illustrates some simple ways to visualise the pollinator pledge data on a map using Python.
+[Source code for notebook](https://github.com/prewired/workshops/blob/master/notebooks/swt.ipynb)

 ## 2. Zero Carbon Edinburgh